CTFEDs/FutureFriendlyUXWorkshop/workshop-structure.md

 ## 2:30 pm

-* **Summarise** (25m): make summaries of the posters for your table.
+* **Summarise** (25m): flip your big bit of paper and make summaries of the posters for your table.
 One person at your table will share with the rest of the room: one sentence each about your summary of the Problems, Patterns, and Principles posters.

 ## Break (5m)